Shopify/ruby-lsp/jekyll/design-and-roadmap.markdown

 ### Extensibility

-In an effort to reduce tooling fragmentation in the Ruby ecosystem, we are experimenting with an addon system for the Ruby LSP server.
+In an effort to reduce tooling fragmentation in the Ruby ecosystem, we are experimenting with an add-on system for the Ruby LSP server.
 This allows other gems to enhance the Ruby LSP’s functionality without having to write a complete language server of their own, avoiding handling text synchronization, implementing features that depend exclusively on syntax (such as folding range) or caring about the editor’s encoding.